 --- - src: geerlingguy.apache - src: geerlingguy.php - src: geerlingguy.mysql - src: geerlingguy.composer - src: geerlingguy.drush

 Now we can commit and push!

 When I started building my new server, I didn't expect it to turn out to be such an interesting experiment!
 Initially, I wanted to use this as an oppotunity to explore how to create and configure greenfield server infrastructure in a completely tracked and git-backed fashion.
 And I think we've succeeded!
 We now have the basic playbook to set up a LAMP server using just a few bits of onfiguration, rather than hours of mucking about with the command line.
 Even better, it's integrated with CI so that we only need to push changes to the repo.
-In the next part, we'll expand our playbook to include databases, users, logins, and other configurations that require secure credentials.

 Thanks to our sponsors!